 Code is Executed Top to Bottom…EVERYTIME

-As someone who is self-taught I have noticed that one thing many videos and tutorial don’t teach you is that code executed top to bottom.
-So if you have a huge 2MB image at the top of your HMTL page,then the browser must stop, download that image before it continues to load the page resulting in slow load times, this is some real handy information when it comes to debugging your code.
+As someone who is self-taught, I have noticed that one thing many videos and tutorial don’t teach you is that code executed top to bottom.
+So if you have a huge 2MB image at the top of your HMTL page,then the browser must stop, download that image before it continues to load the page resulting in slow load times, this is some really handy information when it comes to debugging your code.

 Getting the Learning Started

 I have waffled on a little but it will all be worth it.
 With the above in mind take a watch of the following video, Don’t worry if you don’t completely understand what you are watching, but I promise for the 100% free course I will recommend at the end, it’s going to make your life easier and prevent a lot of head-banging.

 Take note of a few things in this video:

 - Notice how HTML tags are ‘closed off’

 - Try to notice to small differences between ‘class’ and ‘id’, one is targeted via CSS with a dot and the other is targeted with a hash